MohammadAliAlizada/portfolio/README.md

 # Demo
 [https://portfolio-woad-five-79.vercel.app/](https://portfolio-woad-five-79.vercel.app/)

-if you like don't forget to start
+if you like don't forget to star
 # Run Locally
 Clone the project
 ```bash